binhex/documentation/docker/faq/plex.md

 **A5.** The cleanest and safest way of doing this is to restore from a backup, if you run the plugin 'CA Appdata Backup/Restore v2' then you can simply restore your metadata and this should get you up and running.

-If you don't have a backup then you can either attempt a repair of the corrupt database using the following instructions:- https://support.plex.tv/articles/201100678-repair-a-corrupt-database/
+If you don't have a backup then you can attempt a repair of the corrupt database using the following instructions:- https://support.plex.tv/articles/201100678-repair-a-corrupt-database/

-If the repair database procedure does not work then you can roll back to a previous backup by doing the following:-
+If the repair database procedure does not work then you can attempt a roll back to a previous database backup by doing the following:-

 1. Stop the Plex container.
 2. Rename the current database file ```/config/Plex Media Server/Plug-in Support/Databases/com.plexapp.plugins.library.db``` to ```/config/Plex Media Server/Plug-in Support/Databases/com.plexapp.plugins.library.db.orig```